-School districts may further sub-divide the sub-categories for their purposes but must conform to the coding structure found in the NDE Masterlist when be reported to NDE.
-The NDE Master List is available at https://nnw.education.ne.gov/fos/annual-financial-report-school-district/201819-essa-financial-coding-information/
+School districts may further sub-divide the sub-categories for their purposes but must conform to the coding structure found in the NDE Master list when be reported to NDE.

 INTERFUND LOANS:

 1NTERFUND LOANS: Used only with Disbursement Function Code 900X in taxing funds and are not included in Total Disbursements of that fund.
 (Interfund Loans from General Fund 9001, from the Bond Fund 9002, from the Special Building Fund 9003, and from the Qualified Capital Undertaking Fund 9004.)